betawii/.github/profile/README.md

-## Hello, welcome to Chrisplayzwii's beta wii content collection!
+## Hello, welcome to TheWiiArchivist's (formerly chrisplayzwii) beta wii content collection!
 <br>
 <p>The purpose of this beta wii content collection, is to collect all wii beta content into one place! <br> no, fake content will never be put here, i check each source to ensure it was from before nov 19, 2006 (wiis release date) and if it was from a official nintendo event or website.</p>
 <br>